URBREATH/15-minutes-city/README.md

 **weight**: measurement criterion  → criterion used for accessibility computation (time or distance)

 **clip_layer_path**: path of the boundary polygon → polygon used to limit or clip the area of interest (e.g., administrative borders, district boundaries..)
-(EPSG:3857)
+(EPSG:3857 preferable)

 **outputPath**: output folder → folder where output files and results will be stored